ShivamJ39/CodSoft/README.md

-A Calculator using HTML, CSS, JavaScript with Keoboard Support
+A Calculator using HTML, CSS, JavaScript with Keyboard Support